gravitystorm/openstreetmap-carto/CODE_OF_CONDUCT.md

 ## Acknowledgements

-Parts of this document were derived from the Code of Conduct documents of the Django, FreeBSD, and Rust projects.
+This document is based on the Go Code of Conduct, which in turn has parts derived from the Code of Conduct documents of the Django, FreeBSD, and Rust projects.